secretstartups/handbook/people-group/learning-and-development/certifications/gitlab-201/index.html.md

 ### Quiz - Lesson 2: Merge Requests

-To move on to the next lesson, take and pass the GitLab 201 merge request quiz.
+To move on to the next lesson, take and pass the [GitLab 201: merge requests quiz](https://docs.google.com/forms/d/e/1FAIpQLSfJYcLiYIp4iN7jPiTN2_CQbVdtVVCPx4Y1BzMVv9wffk7OCw/viewform).

 ## Lesson 3: How to create a new handbook page

 Before creating a new handbook page, ensure the information does not already exist in the handbook or if it can be added to an existing page.

-### Video: How to Create a New Handbook Page and WIP MR (~9 minutes)
+### Video: How to create a new handbook page and WIP MR (~9 minutes)

 <figure class="video_container">
   <iframe src="https://www.youtube.com/embed/HBgdX1YuM3s" frameborder="0" allowfullscreen="true"> </iframe>
 </figure>

-### How to Create a New Handbook Page
+### How to create a new handbook page
 1. Navigate to www-gitlab-com project

 1. Click on sites - handbook - source - handbook